top of page

 COIL for inductive experiential learning and modeling for pre-service teachers of English in my course "Teaching English in a Technologically Enhanced Environment", Faculty of Humanities and Social Sciences:

-• "Digital Tours of Our Lives" with Dr. Beth Ritter-Gutt, Northampton Community College (NCC), Pennsylvania, US - For images of the interactions, see below.
-These were followed by individual and group reflections.
+• "Digital Tours of Our Lives".
+In partnership with Dr. Beth Ritter-Gutt, Northampton Community College (NCC), Pennsylvania, US.
+Sample images from the interactions can be seen below.
+These tasks were followed by individual and group reflections.

 Storytellin and parag writing.jpg